-What is a marketing knowledge base?
+What is a ‘What Worked’ library?

-- Campaign templates with comprehensive performance notes
+- Campaign briefs with the performance numbers attached

 - Creative briefs that drove exceptional results

-- Testing methodologies and findings
+- Testing methodologies and what they revealed

-- Channel-specific insights with performance metrics
+- Channel-specific insights with metrics

 - Customer engagement patterns that resonated